acurteman/cryptographic/docs.md

     - "networkName": String, name of the network

-    - "skipList": Array, contains aliases of users who will be skipped during the next cycle

-    - "userList": Dictionary, contains all userInfo dictionaries for users who have joine the network.
-Keys are usernames, values are userInfo dicts

 ### prefs: Dictionary

-- Variable used to store all local user preferences
+- Clinet variable.
+Used to store all local user preferences

 - Dictionary contents: